Motorhome camping in Iceland is one of the best ways to explore the abundance of natural landmarks around this scenic country.

 Motorhomes come in a variety of sizes and styles.
 The best motorhome for you will not only depend on the size of your group but your personal preferences as well.

 Campervans are popular in Iceland and while both campervans and motorhomes provide you with eating and sleeping accommodations, motorhomes are geared towards bigger groups and those that require extra space while camping.
 This section will focus exclusively on the common motorhomes available in Iceland.

 Most motorhomes (some may know them as recreational vehicles or RVs) fit 3-6 people and come equipped with all the comforts of a hotel room.
 Iceland motorhomes are usually standard-sized motorhomes with a living space and room for dining, so unlike camping in Iceland, you'll have space to move about.

 Iceland motorhomes also come with kitchens or kitchenettes with a fridge and cooktop so travelers can create quick and delicious camping meals.
 These motorhomes are also usually outfitted with a bedroom, convertible beds or both, so you won't have to worry about forgoing a mattress while camping in Iceland.

 Larger motorhomes will have extra single beds included in the cabin, perfect for families heading on an Iceland motorhome holiday, or bigger groups of friends looking to share a camper adventure.
 Travelers will also have access to a toilet and shower, leaving you with not much to worry about while motorhome camping in Iceland.

-Many motorhome hires also include overnight cabin heating systems, this means you won’t have to worry about cold nights ruining your motorhome Iceland winter vacation.
+Many motorhomes hires also include overnight cabin heating systems, this means you won't have to worry about cold nights ruining your motorhome Iceland winter vacation.